alirezadalvand/promise-test/README.md

 Hey u...
 yeah i'm talking with u Mr pourhadi, keep your nose out ! ! !

-get lose from my repository
+get lost from my repository

+got it !!!